kevin2107/Class-Availability-Notifier/README.md

 ### Setting up text messaging
 -----
   > Text messaging will require you to have a Twilio account, it's a text messaging api.
   > Register a free account, get your Account SID and API key.
-Then Register a new number, after you register a new number click on it and add your personal phone number to the list numbers your twilio from number can send messages too.
+Then Register a new number, after you register a new number click on it and add your personal phone number to the list of numbers your twilio "From Number" can send messages too.

  <img src="images/Texting.png" alt="Notifier" >